AineNicD/pands-project/README.md

 file.write(vir)
 file.close()
 ~~~
-I was very happy with the text file this produced with headings. \n meaans new line and played a vital role in making my text file more presentable.
+I was very happy with the text file this produced with headings. \n means new line and played a vital role in making my text file more presentable.
 [Real python](https://realpython.com/read-write-files-python/) have a great guide for this.

 ### References